Janelinux/SmartHalo/README.md

 <font size="3">Here, we present the artifact of SmartHalo, the evaluation dataset used to evaluating the effectiveness of SmartHalo, the static violation rejection rules integrated by SmartHalo and the details of manual summarizing process for contract attribute candidates .</font>

-The usage method of this tool can be found in the smartAlo folder.
+The usage method of this tool can be found in the smartHalo folder.
 You can click [here](./SmartHalo/README.md) to read.

 ## Dataset